 Mr. Olson brings to the Board a deep, intimate knowledge of the automotive and automotive supplier industry, having over 45 years' experience in a variety of operational and executive roles with several major automotive supplier companies that are leaders in their product areas, and at Chrysler, now Stellantis (formerly FCA), one of the Company's largest customers.
+In addition to his automotive experience, Mr. Olson brings to the Board experience in governance, executive compensation and health and safety matters and also has large company experience.
 Mr. Olson has been a board member for many years, and Lead Director for many years, and has an intimate knowledge of the history of the Company and its development.
 He has been involved in the review of every acquisition made by the Company since mid-2002, including the review of operational due diligence, and provides his expertise as a director of Martinrea Honsel.
 Mr. Olson has been very involved with the work of the Board.
 He has been an active, effective and engaged participant in all Board and committee meetings, and has been busy with the affairs of the Company.
-Mr. Olson was heavily involved with the oversight of the Company survived the crisis.
+Mr. Olson was heavily involved with the oversight of the Company's response to the COVID-19 pandemic and related global semi-conductor chip shortage, and supply chain, inflationary and other macroeconomic challenges, to help ensure the Company survived the crisis.
 The CGNC believes that Mr. Olson is a diligent independent director, as well as a responsible steward of the Company and, accordingly, recommends that shareholders vote FOR Mr. Olson's re-election.

-Sandra Pupatello, 59, resides in Windsor, Ontario.
+Sandra Pupatello, 60, resides in Windsor, Ontario.
 She was elected as a director at the Company's annual general and special meeting in 2014.
 Ms. Pupatello is President of Canadian International Avenues Ltd., a management consulting firm.
 She spent five years as a Strategic Advisor (Industry, Global Markets and Public Sector) for PricewaterhouseCoopers Canada.
 She was also past Chair of Hydro One, the Province of Ontario's crown corporation responsible for electrical transmission, which is Canada's largest transmission company from 2014 to 2015.
 She was previously also the Chief Executive Officer of the Economic Development Corporation of Windsor and Essex County.
 Ms. Pupatello served as a member of the provincial parliament of the Province of Ontario for 16 years, including leadership roles as a Member of the Premier's Executive of Cabinet.
 In 2003, she was appointed to cabinet as Minister of Community and Social Services with responsibility for Women's Issues.
 From